-The programme will be taught as a 3-year full-time programme, or a 4-year full-time programme combined with a year in industry placement.
-It is intended that this programme will involve a combination of (i) formal lecture-based learning, (ii) laboratory practicals to complement material taught in lectures and to emphasise key principals with practical demonstrations, and (iii) seminar-based question and answer sessions to facilitate in-depth understanding of key concepts.
-In addition to time-tabled direct contact learning sessions, there will also be a variety of self-learning components including managed student centred learning (MSCL) exercises and the availability of computer aided learning (CAL) software to further solidify student understanding.
+The programme will be taught as a three-year full-time programme, or a four-year full-time programme including a year in industry placement.
+It is intended that this programme will involve a combination of (i) formal lecture-based learning, (ii) laboratory practicals to complement material taught in lectures and to emphasise key principles with practical demonstrations, and (iii) seminar-based question and answer sessions to facilitate in-depth understanding of key concepts.
+In addition to timetabled direct contact learning sessions, there will also be a variety of self-learning components including managed student-centred learning (MSCL) exercises and the availability of computer-aided learning (CAL) software to further solidify student understanding.

 Formal summative assessment assessed against the learning outcomes via written examination, coursework assignments, written assignments, problem solving, presentations, laboratory participation and performance and a final year research project report.

 - Ability to formulate research questions and design appropriate experiments in order to attempt to answer these questions.

 - Ability to analyse and interpret research data obtained from a variety of technical approaches used in pharmacology and related scientific disciplines.